 Curriculum & Coursework

 Each of the five DBA programs requires a minimum of 13 semester-long doctoral courses.
 Students in the Management program are required to complete a year-long discipline sequence typically in microeconomics, psychology, or sociology.
-Students also complete courses in the areas of business management theory, research methods, academic field seminars, and the Business Education for Scholars and Teachers (BEST) Series.
+Students also complete courses in the areas of business management theory, research methods, academic field seminars, and two MBA elective curriculum courses.
 In addition to HBS courses, students may take courses at other Harvard Schools and MIT.

 Students are required to complete a teaching assignment for one full academic term.